tbates/tbates.github.io/_posts/1970-08-13-models-growth_curve.markdown

 ### This is not finished: e-mail me to prioritise this page if you want it sooner.

-IV [Instrumental variable](https://en.wikipedia.org/wiki/Instrumental_variable) analyses are widely used in fields as diverse as [economics], and [genetic epidemiology].
+[Latent growth](https://en.wikipedia.org/wiki/Latent_growth_modeling) models are common used when a measure is repeated over time, and we wish to propose and test a model in which the manifest variable is accounted for in terms of a mean and a growth function.
 This page shows how to implement these analyses in `umx` and `OpenMx`.

 ```splus